Gluten Free Peanut Butter Cookies (Flourless, Dairy-Free)

 2. Mix Peanut Butter with Sugar

-In a large mixing bowl, mix the peanut butter with the sugar until sugar has dissolved.
+In a large mixing bowl, stir peanut butter with the sugar until sugar has dissolved.

 3. Add Vanilla and Egg

-Add in the vanilla extract and egg, and then stir until you get a homogeneous brown cookie dough (you will get a soft dough that’s also sticky but that’s fine).
+Add the vanilla extract and egg to the peanut butter mixture, and then stir until you get a homogeneous brown cookie dough (you will get a soft dough that’s also sticky but that’s fine).

 4. Scoop Cookie Dough into Balls